pvcraven/web-development-class/source/semester_2/15_local_storage/local_storage.rst

 Using it is easy, the object has ``setItem`` and ``getItem`` methods where we can store data in key/value pairs.

-Anything stored with ``localStorage`` goes away when the browser is closed.
+Anything stored with ``localStorage`` should stay around even when the browser window closes.
+Is your data more transient?
+Don't need it to stay when the web page closes?
+Use ``sesssionStorage``.
-What if we want to keep something between browser sessions?
-We can use ``sesssionStorage``.
 It has the same interface.

 Screenshot of our sample app in use: